dongahn/resource-query/README.md

 For example,
 if `id_scope`=0, the id of the generating resource will be local to its parent.
-If `id_scope`=1, the id becomes local to its grand parent For example, in `rack[1]->node[18]->socket[2]->core[8]` configuration, if `id_scope` is 1, the id space of a `core` resource is local to the `node` level instead of the socket level.
+If `id_scope`=1, the id becomes local to its grand parent.
+For example, in `rack[1]->node[18]->socket[2]->core[8]` configuration, if `id_scope` is 1, the id space of a `core` resource is local to the `node` level instead of the socket level.